Beginner’s Guide: Knit a Cozy Wool Sweater in One Weekend

 1. Sleeves

 Most weekend sweaters use the same body stitch for the sleeves.
 Cast on the number of stitches indicated (usually a bit less than the body) and repeat the ribbing for 1‑1.5 inches, then continue in stockinette.
 When you hit the sleeve length (often around 16‑18 inches), bind off loosely.
+For a twist on the classic sleeve, see how the cable sweater sleeves are constructed.

 2. Assemble